Resonating-valence-bond superconductor from small Fermi surface in twisted bilayer graphene

-\textit{Note added:} When finalizing the manuscript, we became aware of a preprint \cite{wang_impurity_2025} that studied the single Kondo impurity model motivated by TBG.
-A specific limit of our sFL phase, the decoupling limit at $\gamma/U=0$, was also discussed in~\cite{wang_impurity_2025}.
-However, our work mainly focuses on the $\gamma/U \sim 1$ region, where the sFL phase is beyond the Kondo decoupling description (see Fig.~\ref{fig:mass}).
+\textit{Note added:} When completing the manuscript, we became aware of a preprint \cite{wang_impurity_2025} that studied a single Kondo impurity model of the THFM and also identified a small Fermi surface state.

 \textbf{Acknowledgement} This work was supported by the National Science Foundation under Grant No. DMR-2237031.

 \begin{widetext}